devthiart/devthiart/README.md

 [See more about me in my website!](https://www.devthiart.com)

 - 🔭 I’m currently working on [my website](https://www.devthiart.com)
-- 🌱 I’m currently learning Next.js, Grids for Design and Drawing.
+- 🌱 I’m currently learning Next.js, Node.js and Drawing.
 - 📫 How to reach me: devthiart@gmail.com

 <!--